currawong-project/cmtools/doc/xscore_gen.md

 2. Generate the MusicXML file using the [Dolet 6 Sibelius plug-in](https://www.musicxml.com/).
-The resulting MusicXML file is run through *xscore_gen* and parsed to find any invalid structures such as damper up events not preceeded by damper down events, or tied notes with no ending note.
+The resulting MusicXML file is run through *score_gen* and parsed to find any invalid structures such as damper up events not preceeded by damper down events, or tied notes with no ending note.
 These problems are cleared by careful re-editing of the score within Sibelius until all the problematic structures are fixed.

-3. As a side effect of step 2 a template 'decoration' file is generated.
+3. As a side effect of step 2 a template 'edit' file is generated.
 This text file has all the relavant 'machine score' information from the XML score as a time tagged list.
-In this step *decoration* information is manually added by entering codes at the end of each line.
+In this step *edit* information is manually added by entering codes at the end of each line.
 The codes are cryptic but they are also succinct and allow for relatively painless editing.